-I want to thank the Digital Petroleum and FIT teams for developing the system based on the research.
+I want to thank Digital Petroleum and FIT teams for developing the system based on the research.

-A considerable improvement in algorithms performance in the production environment wouldn'twould not be possible without Andrey Demidov's help and advice.
+A considerable improvement in algorithms performance in the production environment wouldn't be possible without Andrey Demidov's help and advice.

-SkoltechSkoltech's operational support in academic mobility and education approach allowed me to perform this research and meet many interesting people, including friends and colleagues, who also gave me a lot of many insights during discussions.
+Skoltech operational support in academic mobility and education approach allowed me to perform this research and meet many interesting people, including friends and colleagues, who also gave me a lot of insights during discussions.